mewza/const1/README.md

- const1.h - A collection of very handy tools for SIMD development which
+ const1.h - A collection of very handy tools for SIMD vector development which
             most of my projects on this repo rely on

  Note: you must include simd_c.c into project for ISINF, ISNAN,